EldanizAkbar/TodoList/README.md

 # TodoList
-It is simple todo list that I write in react.
+It is simple todo list that I wrote in react.